Are you looking for a massage school or school for esthetics?

 Our 900-hour program is by far our most popular program.
 At the time this article was written we had 61 students and all of them were enrolled in our 900-hour program.
 Cost is the number one reason for its popularity.

-Our 900-hour program cost just $99 per month and just $200 to enroll.
-Depending on your schedule, full-time or part-time, the program can last between 9 and 19 months.
-As for supplies, you will need to purchase an estimated $400 worth of supplies.
+Our 900-hour Massage Program and our 500-hour Facial Specialty Program cost just $99 per month and just $200 to enroll.
+Depending on your schedule, full-time or part-time, the massage program can last between 89 and 19 months.
+Our facial program can be completed in 5 months.
+As for supplies, you will need to purchase an estimated $400 worth of supplies for our massage program and $250 for our facial program.
 Alpha only requires that you purchase one item from us; a school name tag ($7), everything else is purchased by the student who is encouraged to shop for the best price.
-This includes the two text books.
+This includes the text books.
 Our intentions are not to give you an affordable program only to break the bank with supplies.
 We want to make the cost of school as inexpensive as possible for our students.

-Most students will finish with a total financial investment of under $2000.
+Most students will finish with a total financial investment of under $2000 for massage and less than $1000 for our esthetics program.

 Does Alpha have experienced instructors?